Diary of Lindsay Robert Turner, 1918 (Vol. 5) - Part 5

 included in the booty which was

-Immense was a 12”Railway guns
+immense was a 12”Railway Guns

-as well as some 300 of Various
+as well as some 300 of various

-Calibres.
-We established a battery
+calibres.
+We established a Battery

-position south of Harbounieres
+position South of Harbounieres

 just on the outskirts of the village

-was a magnificent victory and
+It was a magnificent victory and

-We advance offsite 5 miles.
+an advance of quite 5 miles.
 We

 held on here and in the morning